orbeon/orbeon-forms-doc/Form-Builder-~-Integration.md

 - `fr-form`
   - must be non-blank and only contain ASCII letters, digits, "-" or "_"

-In case the app and/or form name are invalid, Form Builder presents the user with the New Form dialog.
+In case the app and/or form name are missing or invalid, Form Builder presents the user with the New Form dialog.
 For example, with the following path:

 ```
 /fr/orbeon/builder/new?fr-app=acme&fr-form=o/rder&fr-title=This+is+a+wonderful+form!